gatsbyjs/gatsby-starter-landing-page/gatsby-theme-landing-page/README.md

 Your Contentful space will now contain the content model used by the starter, along with demo content that demonstrates how to use the various content types and landing page components.

+## Content model

+Each landing page is represented by a hierarchical content model:
+**Landing** **Page**: Represents a single page and its metadata.
+Landing pages contain a list of content **Sections**.

+**Section**: Represents a distinct section of the landing page, its layout and the content it contains.
+The layout of the section is determined by the **component** field.
+The components available as drop down options map to the components available in `src/gatsby-theme-landing-pages/src/sections` .

+Each section contains up to two headings, and at least one **Content** block*.*

+**Content**: which represents the content in a given section.
+Content blocks contain _primary text, secondary text, an image, and up to two links._ How these content fields are rendered depends on the type of Section (e.g. which component) they belong to.

 ## Customizing typography, colors, and layout

 To customize the built-in components' typography, colors, and layout, shadow the `variables.module.css` file by creating a file in your site with this path: